 | 39 Again You Bought This Time Disappears Mary Anne Mare Spumans | I Don’t Really Want To Today Keep My Head Down We Were the Kings Can’t You Pay Attention to Alice Mare Undarum Right? | Auturgy The Face of Adversity The Crossing Faint Glyphs A Monkey on Your Back We Were the Kings Put On Your Best Dress |

-I want to stress that these are just my feelings about these things at this exact moment.
-I see the value in the ones I think could be better, and the flaws in the ones I think are pretty good.
-The “Surprise Hits” column is there for those things that I thought weren’t that good, a bit left-field, or just something I wasn’t sure anyone would really get into, but that generated really positive reactions.
-In fact, Both The Face of Adversity and Malfunctioning Lullaby earned “My new favorite song you’ve ever done” awards from my brother, Eric, only the third and fourth times he’s ever said that, and the first time it’s happened in the same year.
+The “Surprise Hits” column is there for those things that I thought wouldn’t appeal to anyone or weren’t that good, but that generated positive reactions.
+In fact, Both The Face of Adversity and Malfunctioning Lullaby earned “My new favorite song you’ve ever done” awards from my brother, Eric.
+These are only the third and fourth times he’s ever said that, and it’s the first time it’s happened twice in the same year.

 Also, just because I didn’t list something up there doesn’t mean I like or dislike it.
 Climbing Crow Hill and Invisibles are solid.
 I guarantee that I’ll be listening to Stet, Segmentation Fault and Nimble Hearsay a lot over the next year.
-Also, with the possible exception of Can’t You Pay Attention to Alice?, I don’t think anything was “not good,” and even Alice has value.
-I just didn’t get all of the sounds right and wanted to change it an hour after I posted it.
-And still want to change it.
-It’s probably the closest I got to a “contractual obligation track” this year, but it’s still redeemable.
+With the possible exception of Can’t You Pay Attention to Alice?, I don’t think anything was “not good,” and even Alice has value and is fixable.

 Above all, no matter how I feel about things right now, I am very pleased that I wrote them all.
 As the saying goes, “If you had fun, you won.”
 Now I’m not sure I’d call the experience with some of them “fun,” but each provided some form of reward, so: Winners!

 So, more winners than losers.
-Actually, most of the losers are pieces of software that disappointed me or were too frustrating to use and that I’ll be removing from my standard template.
+The real losers are pieces of software that disappointed me or were too frustrating to use and that I’ll be removing from my standard template and never updating again.
 I also didn’t use a couple of things that I had planned on, so I’ll have to do those experiments as the year goes on.
 That ties in with my desire to write a lot more outside of February, though, so… accidental winner.

 Metrics, Statistics, and Other Miscellanea